 Telling powerful crime stories remains a core part of our slate and we are experts in high end drama reconstruction.
 We have made a number of series for Investigation Discovery in the US, including Welcome to Murdertown.
 Closer to home we produced Left for Dead (C5) and Manchester’s Serial Killer?
 (C4).
 We are also proud of creating innovative factual formats like Banged Up: Teens Behind Bars (C4), winner of a Content Innovation Award.

 From the start, our vision has been international and we have expertise in co-productions and innovative ways of financing projects, leading to series such as Hunting Nazi Treasure – made in partnership with Canada’s Saloon Media for More 4, History Canada and AHC, which was nominated for four Canadian Screen Awards.

 In 2018 Argonon took full ownership of BriteSpark providing investment for us to grow further.
-The following year, former Bafta and Emmy award winning Channel 4 commissioning editor Tom Porter – who commissioned across Current Affairs and Specialist Factual – joined BriteSpark as Director of Programmes.
+The following year, former Bafta and Emmy award winning Channel 4 commissioning editor Tom Porter – who commissioned across Current Affairs and Specialist Factual – joined BriteSpark Films as joint Creative Director.
 Tom has grown the slate to include hard hitting journalistic investigations such as Jeremy Kyle: TV on Trial (C4) and Royals For Hire, (C4).
 He has also furthered our push into popular factual with the launch of the World’s Most Scenic brand (for FIVE) and other high-end documentaries.